Skip to main content

 .update(JSON.stringify(req.body)) // May not match original

-Optionally, validate the X-Webhook-Timestamp header to reject old requests:
+Validate the X-Webhook-Timestamp header to reject old or replayed requests:

 const age = now - parseInt(timestamp);